nevissecurity/nevis-mobile-authentication-sdk-example-app-react/README.md

 [![Main Branch Commit](https://github.com/nevissecurity/nevis-mobile-authentication-sdk-example-app-react/actions/workflows/main.yml/badge.svg)](https://github.com/nevissecurity/nevis-mobile-authentication-sdk-example-app-react/actions/workflows/main.yml)
 [![Pull Request](https://github.com/nevissecurity/nevis-mobile-authentication-sdk-example-app-react/actions/workflows/pr.yml/badge.svg)](https://github.com/nevissecurity/nevis-mobile-authentication-sdk-example-app-react/actions/workflows/pr.yml)

-This repository contains the example app demonstrating how to use the _Nevis Mobile Authentication Client SDK for React Native_ in a React Native app.
+This repository contains the example app demonstrating how to use the _Nevis Mobile Authentication Client SDK for React Native_ in a React Native application.
 The Nevis Mobile Authentication SDK allows you to integrate passwordless authentication to your existing mobile app, backed by [FIDO UAF 1.1](https://fidoalliance.org/specs/fido-uaf-complete-specifications.zip).

 Some features demonstrated in this example app are:

-* Registering with QR code (with some limitation, see note below) & app link URIs
+* Registering with QR code (with some limitation, see note below) and app link URIs
 * Simulating in-band authentication after registration
 * Deregistering a registered account
 * Changing the PIN of the PIN authenticator